 Day Group 2

-8/28 3 Simple Electric Circuit with a LED
+8/30 3 Simple Electric Circuit with a LED

-9/4 5 Measuring Electric Deflection with a Cathode-Ray Tube
+9/6 5 Measuring Electric Deflection with a Cathode-Ray Tube

-9/11 4 Electric Field Mapping
+9/13 4 Electric Field Mapping

-9/18 7 Ohm's and Kirchhoff's Laws
+9/20 7 Ohm's and Kirchhoff's Laws

-9/25 6 Operation of an Oscilloscope
+9/27 6 Operation of an Oscilloscope

-10/2 8 Capacitor
+10/4 8 Capacitor

-10/9 10 Charge-to-Mass Ratio of Electrons
+10/11 10 Charge-to-Mass Ratio of Electrons

-10/16 9 Magnetic Field Mapping
+10/18 9 Magnetic Field Mapping

-10/23 11 Inductor
+10/25 11 Inductor

+11/1 12 Natural Oscillations with an RLC Circuit

 11/6 13 Driven Oscillations with an RLC Circuit

-11/13 15 Refraction Studies with a Prism and Spectrometer
+11/8 15 Refraction Studies with a Prism and Spectrometer

-11/20 14 Snell's Law and the Lensmaker's Equation
+11/15 14 Snell's Law and the Lensmaker's Equation

-before the last day to add/drop (for 100% tuition refund) deadline.
+Attendance policy Students who are enrolled in this course, but never attend will be flagged by the course instructor for non-participation before the last day to add/drop (for 100% tuition refund) deadline.
 Flagged students will be administratively dropped by the Office of the Registrar.
 Any changes to a student's enrollment status may affect financial aid eligibility and can result in the return of some of all of federal student financial aid.